django-cms/django-cms/docs/topics/plugins.rst

 The plugin **model**, the sub-class of :class:`cms.models.pluginmodel.CMSPlugin`, is optional.

-You could have a plugin that doesn't need to be configured, because it only ever does one thing.
+You could have a plugin that does not need to be configured, because it only ever does one thing.

 For example, you could have a plugin that only publishes information about the top-selling record of the past seven days.
-Obviously, this wouldn't be very flexible - you wouldn't be able to use the same plugin for the best-selling release of the last *month* instead.
+Obviously, this would not be very flexible - you would not be able to use the same plugin for the best-selling release of the last *month* instead.

 Usually, you find that it is useful to be able to configure your plugin, and this